-According to Regulations Governing the Approval of Investment or Technical Cooperation in Mainland China administered by the Foreign Investment Commission, the amount is limited to the higher of the investment company or 60% of the consolidated net worth.
-Note 3:

-Significant events arising from direct or indirect transactions with investee companies in China through a third party: None.

-Situations where the Company directly or indirectly provides endorsement, guarantee, or collateral to investee companies in China through a third party: None.
-4.

-Situations where the Company directly or indirectly provides financing of capital to investee companies in China through a third party: None.
-5.
+- Note 3: According to Regulations Governing the Approval of Investment or Technical Cooperation in Mainland China administered by the Foreign Investment Commission, the amount is limited to the higher of the net worth of the investment company or 60% of the consolidated net worth. - 3.
+Significant events arising from direct or indirect transactions with investee companies in China through a third party: None. - 4.
+Situations where the Company directly or indirectly provides endorsement, guarantee, or collateral to investee companies in China through a third party: None. - 5.
+Situations where the Company directly or indirectly provides financing of capital to investee companies in China through a third party: Table 2 - 6.
 Transactions with material effects on the net income (loss) of the Company: None.

-INFORMATION OF MAJOR SHAREHOLDERS FOR THE YEAR ENDED DECEMBER 31, 2022

-Shares

-Name of Major Shareholder Number of Shares Percentage of Ownership (%)

-Le Hang Investment Co.
-4,231,836 5.49

-Note: The information of major shareholders presented in this table is provided by the Taiwan Depository & Clearing Corporation based on the number of ordinary shares and preferred shares held by shareholders with ownership of 5% or greater, that have been issued without physical registration (including treasury shares) by the Company as of the last business day for the current quarter.
-The share capital in the consolidated financial statements may differ from the actual number of shares that have been issued without physical registration because of different preparation basis.

 Appendix 2.
-Individual Financial Statements of 2022
+Individual Financial Statements of 2023